-The popularity of digital games can still be illust rated by the growing number of companies, conferences and publications devoted to the theme (Breuer & Bente, 2010).
-At the same time, the continuous evolution of information and communication technologies (ICT) is leading to increased sophistication and potential of these games and to the development of games for mobile devices.
+Digital games are becoming increasingly popular among young people, and the games market has an estimated growth of 16.38% by 2020.
+The popularity of digital games can still be illust rated by the growing number of companies, conferences and articles devoted to the theme.
+At the same time, the continuous evolution of information and communication technologies (ICT) is leading to increased sophistication and potential of these games and to their development for mobile devices.

 The idea of control has often been discussed in the context of the use of technology in learning.
 Ideally students should perceive themselves as being in control of their learning process.
 Thus, the importance of freedom to define the tasks in which the students want to be involved is supported by the emphasis on control and motivation for learning.

-There is also an increasing recognition on the need to integrate all students (with and without special educational needs) into regular education, as wel l as the impor tance of doing it properly (Osório, 2011).

-According to Hersh and Leporini (2018, p.
-587) all this context “gives a need for the development of learning approaches based on the media actually used by learners, which very definitely include games.
+There is also an increasing recognition about the need to integrate all students (with and without special educational needs) into regular education, as wel l as the impor tance of doing it properly.
+There’s a need for the development of learning approaches based on the media used by learners, which very definitely include games.
 The use of digital games as learning tools is known as Game-Based Learning.
 A concept related to Game-Based Learning is gamification.
 Gamification applies elements associated with video games (game mechanics and game dynamics) in non-game applications to engage the student in the learning process.

 Course Duration and Costs

-All costs of our courses can be supported with a grant under KA1 of the Erasmus+ programme.
+All costs can be supported with a KA grant under the Erasmus+ programme.

-Learning Together charges for a 6 days course 630 euros per participant (A+B).
+For a 6-day course, Learning Together charges 580 euros per participant (A+B).

-For our 6 days course, the price fee is 480 euro for tuition and materials (6 day course x 80,00 Euros per day).
-This is covered with the course fee that you get with your KA1 grant: 80 euro per day.
+For our 6-day course, the course fee is 480 EUR per participant, for tuition and materials (6-day course x 80,00 EUR per day).
+This can be covered with the course fee that you receive with your KA1 grant: 80 EUR / day / person.

-Payment of 150 EUR per participant (total amount).
+Payment of 100 EUR per participant (total amount).

-- Cultural Heritage day: Guide visit to the city of Porto.
+- Cultural Heritage day: Guided visit to the city of Porto;

-- Visit to the Port Wine Cellars.
+- Visit to the Port Wine Cellars & Wine Tasting Experience.